Ring crane: Transport

 They can offer flexible configuration and quick mobilisation.
-When dismantled for shipping they may either be moved as large units, or broken down further to the size of standard freight containers.
+When dismantled for shipping they may either be moved as large units or broken down further to the size of standard freight containers.
 On assembly, a modular design allows choices of how much reach or lifting capacity to provide.
-The Sarens SGC-120 can be assembled with either the main boom alone, or with either a heavy duty or light duty jib in addition to this.
+The Sarens SGC-120 can be assembled with either the main boom alone or with either a heavy-duty or light-duty jib in addition to this.
 The counterweight for the crane is composed of a series of open steel boxes, based on standard 40 ft freight containers, which can be filled with low-cost, locally sourced material such as sand, rubble or scrap metal.
 The ring itself has a footprint diameter of 45–55 m and a ground pressure of 20 tons / m^{2}.

 Assembly on site is itself a complex process, involving a number of smaller cranes and several weeks of effort, and a cost of perhaps $500,000.

 Variants

 Twin boom cranes

 Twin boom ring cranes can be supported by the wide lateral base of the ring track, giving extra lateral stability, similar to an A-frame derrick, but with the ability to slew around.
-As the base of this derrick is broad, comparable to the radius of the ring, this reduces the peak ground loading by spreading the load in halves to two separate areas.
+As the base of this derrick is broad, comparable to the radius of the ring, this reduces the peak ground loading by spreading the load into two separate areas.
 Twin boom ring cranes are used for the largest ring cranes: up to 5,000 tonne load for the latest Sarens SGC-250.

 ALE (merged with Mammoet) is planning to release the SK10,000 (10,000 tonne capacity) with double twin booms and twin rings in Q4 2020.